 This is actually a thing now, apparently.
 If you are a tea drinker this is an ideal way to get into the swing of Fresher’s week without incurring a hangover.
-Find out if your university offers one and if not, set one up or check out Red Frog.

 The most important thing to remember is that you need to laugh.
 Your drinking counterparts will undoubtedly make complete fools of themselves so make the most of it!